T-Mobile Integrates Yext to Help Customers Find T-Mobile Faster

 Accurate Mobile Search is Today’s Brick and Mortar Imperative

-Of course, an excellent and swift in-store experience is great but only if customers know that the store exists.
-"One of our biggest concerns was basically, ‘Are the stores showing up in Google for the queries they should be showing up for?’" explains May. "’Do they show up on the map accurately, not only on Google, but also on Bing and Apple Maps?’
+Of course, an excellent and swift in-store experience is great, but only if customers know that the store exists.
+"One of our biggest concerns was basically, ‘Are the stores showing up in Google for the queries they should be showing up for?’" explains May. "’Do they show up on the map accurately — not only on Google, but also on Bing and Apple Maps?’
 Those are the top three engines that people use, and we want to ensure the store locator pin is indeed in the right spot.
-The other challenge we faced was ensuring all our location information was correct and updated across myriad other sites so that Google would see that and Bing would see that and pick up positive signals.
+The other challenge we faced was ensuring all our digital knowledge was correct and updated across myriad other sites so that Google would see that, and Bing would see that, and pick up positive signals.
 What we were doing just wasn’t working."

-T-Mobile Develops a Centralized Platform to Manage Its Location Data So Customers Can Find T-Mobile Faster
+T-Mobile Develops a Centralized Platform to Manage Its Digital Knowledge So Customers Can Find T-Mobile Faster

 Right when he was feeling the most frustrated, May discovered the Yext platform.
 "We have a centralized database, so all the stores have internal systems where they enter in forms for updated store hours or changing a name, address, or phone number.
 We have therefore integrated Yext with that core system such that the Yext platform has effectively become an extension of that central place," May describes.
 "Yext also came in and helped us remove a significant number of duplicates which were causing confusion on Google’s end.
 Getting those cleaned up and maintained on a regular basis has been crucial.
 I don’t know anybody else who can do that as well as Yext," he adds, acknowledging the unique Duplicate Suppression functionality.